Career & Technical Education

 Albemarle County Public School’s Career and Technical Education offers a variety of programs to all students at the middle and high school levels including Business & Information Technology; Family & Consumer Sciences; Health & Medical Sciences; Marketing Education; Military Science; Technology Education; Trade & Industrial Education; and Career Connections.
 The division publishes this information within Pathways to Your Future, the guide to high school credit courses.

-VERSO (Virginia's Educational Resource System Online) - Curriculum frameworks for for all CTE program areas Post-Secondary and Employment Data (SCHEV) - Trends in postsecondary education relevant to local education and workforce needs.
+Virginia's CTE Resources Center - Curriculum frameworks for for all CTE program areas Post-Secondary and Employment Data (SCHEV) - Trends in postsecondary education relevant to local education and workforce needs.

 Piedmont Workforce Network - Local employment and occupation data and projections.

 Trailblazers - Employment and occupation data including regional industry profiles and projections.